opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/transit/raptor/README.md

 Because _Raptor_ is much faster than the _multi-criteria_ Raptor we will provide an option (request parameter) to run both _RR_  and _McRR_.
 We might even use _RR_ as a heuristics optimization for McRR.
-In a bench mark test, RR takes on average 80ms while McRR with the same configuration takes 400ms.
+In a bench mark test(SpeedTest), RR takes on average 80ms while McRR with the same configuration takes 400ms.
 If we add _walking distance_ as an extra criteria the average time increase to 1000ms.
-(The numbers provided are for relative comparison - it is to early to compare with the existing OTP performance).
+(This is based on early testing, the McRR is mutch faster today, because of the optimizations - the numbers is just to give you a feeling of wht to expect).

 ## Paths and Itineraries
 In this context, Path and Itineraries are almost the same.
-We use *Path* to talk about the minimum set of data returned by Raptor, then these paths are decorated with more information and returned to the end user as Itineraries.
+We use *Path* to talk about the minimum set of data returned by Raptor.
+The paths decorated with information from the transit-layer is used to create the itineraries, witch is returned fro the routing code (to end user).

 ## Pareto optimal/efficiency set
 All paths that is considered *pareto optimal* for a set of criteria is returned by the McRR.
-This can be a large set (like 500 paths), so we need to reduce this by applying a filter to the set of paths and further a final filter to the itineraries (paths decorated with more info).
+This can be a large set (like 500 paths), so there is a filter-chain to the set of itineraries.
 The idea here is to have a configurable filter-chain with decorating, mapping, sorting and filtering capabilities.